SoMuchCode/RetroPie-Scripts/joyhelp/README.md

 	cp runcommand-onend.sh /opt/retropie/configs/all/
 	cp controller_configs/*.cfg /opt/retropie/configs/all/joyhelp/controller_configs/

+### Reboot RetroPie

+After rebooting...
+Under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
+This will parse your init file and look for an xboxdrv config file in it.
+If it finds one, it will use it, if not one will be created.

 # Important
 NOTE: These scripts will make changes to /etc/rc.local your original will be copied to: /etc/rc.local.bakup